Texas

 Morning:

 We’ll set off on a field trip to the San Antonio Missions National Historic Park, a UNESCO-designated World Heritage Site.
 We’ll explore some of the missions that make up the historic park and learn about early settlement and efforts of the Spanish to convert local people to the Roman Catholic Church and an agricultural lifestyle.
 We’ll see how the Spanish used “acequia” (irrigation systems) to develop self-sustaining agricultural communities along the San Antonio River.
 Next, we will ride to the historic Pearl district.
-This 23 acre property was the site of the original Pearl Brewing Company founded in 1883, and has been transformed over recent decades into a popular community and business hub.
+This 23-acre property was the site of the original Pearl Brewing Company founded in 1883, and it has been transformed over recent decades into a popular community and business hub.
 The site now includes a food hall, a brewery, a hotel, concert space, shops, a Culinary Institute of America campus, and residences.
-Our Group Leader will give us an introduction to the Pearl and then we'll have some time to explore on our own.
+Our Group Leader will give us an introduction to the Pearl and then we’ll have some time to explore on our own.

 Lunch: